-The Aresty Research Assistant (RA) Program enables students to gain their first authentic reseach experiences by supporting faculty research projects during the academic year.
-RAs gain valuable research skills by working side by side with professors on forefront research projects, while professors benefit from a structured program to recruit and train the next generation of researchers.
+The Aresty Research Assistant (RA) Program enables students to gain their first authentic research experiences by supporting faculty research projects during the academic year.
+RAs learn valuable research skills by working side by side with professors on forefront research projects, while professors benefit from a structured program to recruit and train the next generation of researchers.
 Students selected for the program do five hours of research per week (or more by arrangement with their professor).
 Selected students also attend peer group meetings with other undergraduate researchers to practice scholarly communication, explore research ethics, design posters, and discuss research methodology.

 Aresty Research Assistants are expected to:

-- Learn to effectively communicate the importance of their research in the fall semester;
+- Learn to effectively communicate the importance of their research in the fall semester.

-- Create and present a poster based on their research in the spring semester;
+- Create and present a poster based on their research in the spring semester.

-- Participate in the university-wide Undergraduate Research Symposium;
+- Participate in the university-wide Undergraduate Research Symposium.

 - Passing grades are determined by contributions to research and by active participation in the Aresty Center peer discussion groups.